chatchanunn/PicExtforTKLive/README.md

 # TikTok Shop Image Enlarger Extension

 This Chrome extension enlarges product images on the TikTok Shop live product dashboard when you hover over them.
-A floating 500x500 pixel preview appears above the original image.
-Clicking anywhere else hides the preview.
+A floating 400x400 pixel preview appears above the original image.
+Clicking anywhere else or moving the mouse away hides the preview.

 ## Installation
 1. Open Chrome and navigate to `chrome://extensions`.